-Measurement 3: Children in Foster Care
+Measurement 3: Children in Foster Care - DHS

-Metric/indicator description: Number of Children Experiencing at least one day in Foster Care in Coos County
+Metric/indicator description: Number of Children Experiencing at least one day in Foster Care in Coos County.

-Key Data Point Baseline Current Outcome

-Measurement Measurement

-(2018) (2019)

-Number of Children 422 337

-who spent at least •

-one day in Foster

-Care
+Key Data Point Baseline Measurement 2018 2019 2020 Most recent 2021 Outcome Number of Children who spent at least one day in Foster Care 422 337 288 218 ↓

-Data source: Child Welfare Data Book, 2018 and 2019
+Data source: 2020- Child Welfare Data Book,iii Count of Children in Foster Care iv

-In 2016, Coos County was the 3rd highest county in Oregon as far as number of children in foster care.
-Recent data show a decrease in the number of children who experienced at least one day in foster care from 422 children in 2018 to 337 children in 2019.
+In 2016, Coos County was the 3rd highest county in Oregon as far as the number of children in foster care.
+Recent data show a decrease in the number of children who experienced at least one day in foster care from 422 children in 2018 to 337 children in 2019, 288 in 2020, and 218 in 2021.

-The Covid 19 pandemic put the county in a state of emergency and increased the need for essential services.
-Staff involved in the Adversity, Trauma, and Toxic Stress priority area initiatives were pulled away from daily work and immediately started to address emergency needs.
-The South Coast Together ACEs trainers stopped doing in-person trainings for many months; schools were tasked with developing distance learning curriculum and systems, rather than conducting ongoing training; and the pandemic caused increased stress and burden on our foster families, children in care, and community members overall.
+The Covid 19 pandemic put the county in a state of emergency and increased the need for essential services resulting in the foster care staff involved in the Adversity, Trauma, and Toxic Stress priority area initiatives being pulled away from daily work and immediately started to address emergency needs.
+With most children going back to in-person instruction for the 2021/22 school year the expectation was more incidents of abuse and neglect would be identified by mandatory reporters, however the data shows there continues to be a drop in children in foster care denoting a reduction in incidents.
+The South Coast Together ACEs trainers stopped doing in-person training for many months; schools were tasked with developing distance learning curricula and systems, rather than conducting ongoing training; and the pandemic caused increased stress and burden on our foster families, children in care, and community members overall.

-Pandemic recovery work will continue; however, the work for each of these initiatives has resumed.
+As the State continues to emerge from pandemic responses and recovery work continues, the work for each of these initiatives has resumed.
 Although the pandemic increased the volume of traumatic stress community-wide, it also allowed our communities to build resilience by supporting one another, sharing resources, and working together.
 We want to build off what we have learned: how we overcame barriers in our work due to the pandemic, how we collaborated to help each other, and what lessons we have learned to help us with any future emergency.
 Our work addressing adversity, trauma, and toxic stress is in higher demand now than ever before.

-The South Coast Together Training Team is focused on scheduling trainings.
-The team has already almost provided as many trainings this year (as of June 2021) as they did in all of 2020.
+The South Coast Together Training Team is focused on scheduling more training.
+The team has already almost provided more training opportunities this year (as of June 2022) than they did in all of 2020, with many more already scheduled in the second half of the year.
+The SCESD has committed to training all ten (10) school districts, in their coverage area, to receive the ACEs training at the beginning of the 2022/23 school year.